Invest in India FDI and Profit Repatriation – IT Sector

 2. up to two lakh rupees where the amount is not quantifiable,

-3. and where such contravention is a continuing one, further penalty which may extend to five thousand rupees for every day after the first day during which the contravention continues
+3. and where such contravention is a continuing one, the further penalty may extend to five thousand rupees for every day after the first day during which the contravention continues

-However, to avoid penalties, applicant can apply for compounding of violation by paying following amounts
+However, to avoid penalties, the applicant can apply for compounding of violation by paying the following amounts:

 Tax Planning in FDI Transactions

-Tax effect on FDI transactions is at 3 stages under Indian Income Tax Act
+Tax effect on FDI transactions is at 3 stages under the Indian Income Tax Act.

 Investment Stage

-With regard to FDI in Limited Company, investor can acquire shares of the Indian Company by investing in Equity shares or Convertible Debentures either at premium or at Par/ Face value.
-As per Income Tax Act, private limited companies receiving money towards equity share capital at a premium is taxable if the issue price is above the fair value determined by merchant banker however this provision is not applicable for FDI as the investment is by Non-resident.
+The foreign investment policy in India plays a crucial role in the regulations surrounding the acquisition of shares in Indian companies by foreign investors.
+Foreign investors in limited companies in India can acquire shares through equity shares or convertible debentures either at a premium or at Par/ Face value.
+As per Income Tax Act, private limited companies receiving money towards equity share capital at a premium is taxable if the issue price is above the fair value determined by the merchant banker; however, this provision is not applicable for FDI as the investment is by Non-resident.

 Financial Year End

 Net Profit is nothing but Profit before Taxes which every business generates.
-Tax Rates on profits differ based on nature of entity usually Limited Companies attract 22-25% tax rate and LLP attracts 30% tax rate excluding surcharge and Cess.
+Tax Rates on profits differ based on the nature of the entity.
+Usually, Limited Companies attract a 22-25% tax rate and LLP attracts a 30% tax rate excluding surcharge and Cess.

-What is important to note here is that if the Indian Company generates revenue from its foreign Parent Company or pays for direct cost to foreign Parent Company then such transactions have to be benchmarked to arm’s length pricing as per Transfer Pricing Guidelines which is in line with OECD.
+What is important to note here is that if the Indian Company generates revenue from its foreign Parent Company or pays for the direct costs of the foreign Parent Company, then such transactions have to be benchmarked to arm’s length pricing as per Transfer Pricing Guidelines, which is in line with OECD.

 Refer our Newsletter and Booklet on International Transfer pricing for more information.

-Dividend is a mode of distribution of profits generated by the business to its shareholders.
-This is applicable only for limited Companies and not to LLP.
+The Dividend is a mode of distribution of profits the business generates to its shareholders.
+This applies only to limited Companies and not to LLP.

-However as per Section 195 every foreign remittance from India attracts withholding of taxes at applicable rates in conjunction with DTAA.
-Usually withholding on dividends range from 10% - 20%.
-Dividends are taxable in the country of residence or source depending on the provisions of DTAA and taxes withheld is available for set off in the country of residence of the investor
+However, as per Section 195, every foreign remittance from India attracts withholding of taxes at applicable rates in conjunction with DTAA.
+Usually, withholding on dividends ranges from 10% - 20%.
+Dividends are taxable in the country of residence or source depending on the provisions of DTAA, and taxes withheld are available for set off in the investor's country of residence.

-Tax Planning Note: Here you may note that even though LLP attract higher taxes on profits, the effective tax is actually lower than Limited Companies (including dividend).
+Tax Planning Note: You may note that although LLPs attract higher taxes on profits, the effective tax is lower than Limited Companies (including dividends).

 Exit

-The Foreign Investor may exit from Investment in Indian Company by way of sale of stake i.e., Equity Shares in case of Limited Company or Partnership in case of LLP.
-Equity Shares are considered as Capital Asset as per Income Tax Act and hence transfer attracts Capital Gain Tax.
+The Foreign Investor may exit from Investment in an Indian Company by selling the stake, i.e., Equity Shares in the case of a Limited Company or Partnership in the case of an LLP.
+Equity Shares are considered Capital assets per the Income Tax Act, so transfer attracts Capital Gain Tax.

-• In case of listed equity shares holding period more than 12 months is considered as long-term capital asset
+• In the case of listed equity shares holding period over 12 months is considered a long-term capital asset

 Tax Planning Note:

-Capital Gains is arrived at by reducing Cost of Acquisition from the Sales Consideration.
-Cost of Acquisition includes all allied cost of acquiring the shares like Share premium, Legal Costs and other relevant costs, apart from this this cost can be expanded by applying the inflation index relevant to the year of sale there by reducing tax impact.
-Hence proper documentation will help in minimizing tax impact.
+Capital Gains are arrived at by reducing the Cost of Acquisition from the Sales Consideration.
+Cost of Acquisition includes all allied costs of acquiring the shares like Share premium, Legal Costs and other relevant costs; apart from this, the price can be expanded by applying the inflation index pertinent to the year of the sale, thereby reducing tax impact.
+Hence proper documentation will help in minimising the tax impact.

 Remitting Money from India – Choosing the Right Profit Repatriation Strategy

-As discussed in the tax planning section, transferring profits generated by the Indian Business to the foreign promoter or investor can be expensive due to incidence of Income Tax at dual stages in case of Private Limited Company.
+As discussed in the tax planning section, transferring profits generated by the Indian Business to the foreign subsidiary of an Indian company or the foreign promoter or investor can be expensive due to the incidence of Income Tax at dual stages in the case of a Private Limited Company.
+It is important for companies to consider their options for profit repatriation carefully and to seek professional advice to minimise their tax liabilities.

-Many companies use following strategies to transfer profits from Indian Entity
+Many companies use the following strategies to transfer profits from Indian entities.

 Royalties